 Resolution No. Description 1. ndalone and consolidated financial statemen he Board of Directors and Auditors thereon. ts for the financial year ended March 2.
 Re-appointment of Mr. Tap oas Icot as Director of the Company liable to ret rire by rotation.
-3. Ratification of appointme the Company. ent of M/s.
-Kalyaniwalla & Mistry, Chartered Accountants, Mumbai as Auditors of 4.
-Issue of secured/unsecured d redeemable non-convertible debentures age gregating upto ₹1,500 crores.
+3. Ratification of appointme the Company.
+Ratification of appointment of M/s.
+Kalyaniwalla & Mistry, Chartered Accountants, Mumbai as Auditors of the Company.
+4. Issue of secured/unsecured redeemable non-convertible debentures aggregating upto ₹1,500 crores.
 Signature of S hareholder AFFIX REVENUE STAMP Signatu first proxy Signature of second proxy holder Signature of third proxy holder Signed this day of 2016.